WladimirW/netnei/tutorial/step_0/README.md

 *If 'python' is not recognized by your command window, you can add python to your path as described [here](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) or [here (german)](https://bodo-schoenfeld.de/umgebungsvariablen-in-windows-10-bearbeiten/)*
 *Also you can specify the whole path to your python.exe file instead of just writing python:*

-    python -m pip install requests

-*is equal to the following if 'python' is not recognized as a Path variable:*
+*The above code is equal to the following if 'python' is not recognized as a Path variable:*

     C:\Users\yourUsername\AppData\Local\Programs\Python\yourPythonVersionFolder\python.exe -m pip install requests

 ### 3. Create a script

-There is a file named 'devCamp_numberplate.py' in the tutorial folder.
+There is a file named **'devCamp_numberplate.py'** in the tutorial folder.
 This is the script, you'll be working with through this tutorial.
 At first this script is completely empty.
 To give it some life, add the following code:
 **if you're not familiar with Python as a programming language, it's important to keep all the indents as they are part of the syntax**